standardnotes/self-hosted/README.md

-# Standard Notes Standalone Infrastructure

-You can run your own Standard Notes server infrastructure and use it with any Standard Notes app.
-This allows you to have 100% control of your data.
-This setup is built with Docker and can be deployed in minutes.
+This repository is deprecated in favor of our new self-hosting setup: https://standardnotes.com/blog/introducing-self-hosting-v2

-Head over to [official docs](https://docs.standardnotes.org/self-hosting/getting-started/) to get started.
+Head over to our [official docs](https://standardnotes.com/help/self-hosting/docker) to get started.